lindig/xen-api/doc/content/design/multi-version-driver.md

 The version of a driver is encoded in the path to its object file but not in the name itself: for `xenserver/intel-ice/1.11.17.1/ice.ko` the driver name is `ice` and only its location hints at the version.
+See the remark below that we need a versioning scheme that provides a well-defined total order over versions.

 The kernel does not reveal the location from where it loaded an active driver.
 Hence the name is not sufficient to observe the currently active